jasminepvo/100devs/journal.md

 - Programming is taking a large task and breaking it down into digestable steps (a bunch of smaller, repeatable instructions) then asking yourself how can I write these digestable steps in a way which can be reused.
 THIS IS THE BEAUTY OF PROGRAMMING :)
 - Saved a lot to ANKI this class that I definitely need to review over

+• Object Oriented Programming is programming with objects instead of functions.
+Benefits: <br>

+- Encapsulation: Reduce complexity + increase reusability
+- Abstraction: Reduce complexity + isolate impact of changes
+- Inheritance: Eliminate redundant code
+- Polymorphism: Refactor ugly switch/case statements

 • Class 23 - BEST WEEK EVER!!!
 100+ COHORT MEMBERS GOT JOBS!!!
-Big energy in the beginning of class.
+Big energy in the beginning of class. <br>

 ---